-Why the trailing stop did not work, reasons and possible consequences
+Why the trailing stop didn't work: reasons and possible consequences

-The most famous of them is setting stop loss, and the most effective is trailing stop.
+The most famous of them is setting a stop loss, and the most effective is a trailing stop.

-But there are situations in which this closing order does not work, and the transaction is closed with minimal profit or even a loss.
+But there are situations in which this closing order does not work, and the transaction closes with minimal profit or even with a loss.

-What are the reasons for this phenomenon and how to make it unlikely?
+What are the reasons for this phenomenon and how can it be made less likely?

 The main reasons why trailing stops fail: